Applied and Clinical Psychology BSc (Hons)

 Emotion

 Emotions are arguably of central importance to all aspects of human life.
-Behaviours such as caring for young, pursuing goals, avoiding danger, defending resources, and maintaining relationships are unimaginable (in humans at least) without the mediating and motivating effects of emotions.
+Behaviours such as caring for the young, pursuing goals, avoiding danger, defending resources, and maintaining relationships are unimaginable (in humans at least) without the mediating and motivating effects of emotions.
 Even rationality and reasoning may depend on emotion according to some researchers.
 The study of emotion has advanced considerably since early theoretical investigations in the beginning of the 20th century until developments in the last decade in many psychology areas.
 You will discover these exciting developments in theory and practice.

 Psychology Project

 Your major project gives you the opportunity to develop your own research project, from initial planning through to conducting and collecting your data and then analysing the results.
 You will evaluate your research, carry out an in-depth literature review of that area, formulate hypotheses based on that review and design a study to test these, whilst at all times ensuring you maintain an ethical approach.
-This project also gives you the opportunity to explore a topic that is of interest of you at a much deeper level.
+This project also gives you the opportunity to explore a topic that is of interest to you at a much deeper level.

 Cyberpsychology